searls/jasmine-maven-plugin/README.markdown

 ----------------------------------

 From the command line, generate a new project using the [jasmine-archetype](http://github.com/searls/jasmine-archetype).
 See the [jasmine-archetype](http://github.com/searls/jasmine-archetype) project page for more information.
+Otherwise, just execute this command to get started:

     mvn archetype:generate \
     -DarchetypeRepository=http://searls-maven-repository.googlecode.com/svn/trunk/snapshots \